yimyom/odroid-xu4-setup/README.md

 sudo sed -i 's#^samplepath \+.*$#samplepath /home/kodi/AML-assets/samples/#' /etc/mame/mame.ini
 ```

 In https://forum.kodi.tv/showthread.php?tid=304186, you can follow the paragraph called _Setting up MAME assets and Software List assets_ to add more resources and assets.
+This is the way to get extra pictures, logos, etc...
+You can read the page here: http://forum.pleasuredome.org.uk/index.php?showtopic=30715 about the MAME Extra packages to understand all the type of resources you can find on the Net for Mame.

 30. Next step is to follow (again) the guide at https://forum.kodi.tv/showthread.php?tid=304186 in the paragraph _Setting up Advanced MAME Launcher (Easy mode)_
 	To do that, you have to `exit` from the text terminal you're connected too.
 Type in `exit` or use the combination `Ctrl+D`.
 Then go back to Kodi's screen by hitting `Alt+F7`.